bell250/employee_mis/README.md

 ## This site features:
 ### Admin Panel:
 * Different Login system for Admin and Employees.
-* Admin can add new employees,
+* Manager can add new employees,
-* Admin can activate employee,
+* Manager can activate employee,
-* Admin can disactivate employee,
+* Manager can disactivate employee,
-* Admin can suspend employee
+* Manager can suspend employee

-### User Panel:
+### Employee:

 * Can view own profile and update the basic infos.
-* Submit the project.
+*

 ## Languages used for this projects are: